no-more-secrets/parsco/README.md

 expecting, unless the failure was initiated by use of the `fail` combinator as demonstrated in the Hello World example above.

-Ideas are welcome for how to enhance the library so that the a given parser can be inspected to automatically determine what characters it was expecting (may be challenging to do this without the help of the programmer giving hints).
-That said, even if that were possible, it seems that the most user-intelligible error message would still be provided mainly by the programmer via the `fail( "..." )` combinator.
+It may be possible to enhance the library so that a given parser can be inspected to automatically determine what characters it was expecting in order to automatically generate more useful error messages.
+Some parser frameworks in some libraries are able to do this to some extent, but it is difficult.

+That said, even if that were possible, it seems that the most user-intelligible error message are still going to be provided mainly by the programmer via the `fail( "..." )` combinator.

 Combinator Reference
 ====================